kitft/funsearch/README.md

 INFO:absl:Saving backup to data/backups/program_db_priority_1704956206_0.pickle.
 ```

 Note that in the last command, we use the ExternalProcessSandbox.
-This is not fully 'safe'.
-However, it makes it a bit less likely that invalid code from LLM would break the search.
+This is not fully 'safe', but does make it a bit less likely that invalid code from LLM could break things.
 The default is ContainerSandbox.
-However, when running the entire thing inside a podman container
+However, as we are running the entire thing inside a Docker container, this is not strictly necessary.

 Alternatively, you can run the main Python process on a host computer outside of any container and let
-the process build and run separate sandbox containers (still requires Podman/Docker).
+the process build and run separate sandbox containers (still requires Docker(/Podman)).
 This variant could be also used, e.g., in Colab quite safely since the environment is some kind of container itself.

 ```